Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Effective mass generation of spin-2 field in arbitrary curved spacetime

 On the other hand, if we consider matter to be there, then we may write the following

 We may note that the linear part cancels with the second term in the first line of the equation (\ref{S.57}) since this is nothing but the Einstein's equation in the presence of matter source.
-Moreover, it is mathematically consistent since if we expand the total matter + E-H action around a solution of classical equation of motion, the linear terms drop out and leading order terms are quadratic order in the perturbations.
-If we rescale again the graviton contribution by a factor of $4$ coming from the matter sector, we obtain the following total action in the gravitons in curved spacetime
+Moreover, it is mathematically consistent since if we expand the total matter and Einstein-Hilbert action around a solution of classical equation of motion, the linear terms drop out and leading order terms are quadratic order in the perturbations.